SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 #### gRPC

-Like for the communication with DataMiner Cube, for the inter-DMA communication, you can also use gRPC instead of .NET Remoting from DataMiner 10.3.2/10.3.0 onwards.
+For the inter-DMA communication, like for the communication with DataMiner Cube, you can also use gRPC instead of .NET Remoting from DataMiner 10.3.2/10.3.0 onwards.

 > [!IMPORTANT]
 > The gRPC connection feature is still a beta feature in DataMiner 10.3.2/10.3.0 CU0, which means you may still encounter issues and the connection might still be less stable than with .NET Remoting.